 Wandering along the narrow back streets and over the small bridges were some of the most enjoyable times we spent in Venice.
 During early morning walks we saw the city come to life.
 Residents emerged from their homes on their way to work, shop owners swept their front entrances and Gondoliers prepared their gondolas for their first passengers of the day.
 In the evenings, as the sun was setting and the lights began to twinkle, the city took on a calmer, slower pace that was also fascinating to photograph.

-We booked a room for 3 days at the Hotel Apostoli Palace which is away from the main tourist areas in Venice.
+We booked a room for 3 days at the Hotel Apostoli Palace which is away from the main tourist areas in Venice, Italy.
 Here we were not only able to experience the day to day lives of the local residents but also avoid the crowds most of the time.
 Staying at Hotel Apostoli Palace put us right in the middle of the true Venice that we wanted to experience and photograph.
 Hotel Apostoli Palace, the bright orange and yellow building, is a small Palace built in 1450.
 It is lovely inside and the staff was friendly and helpful.
 We enjoyed our stay here and would highly recommend this hotel if you want to be away from the more crowed, touristy areas of Venice.

 The view from the balcony of the breakfast area at Hotel Apostoli Palace was full of old world charm – a photographers dream setting!